08 Mar 2023

 Similarly, lion’s mane is also effective at fighting inflammation and oxidative stress.
 This is key because experts have linked both to a range of chronic medical conditions.
-As an example, the mushroom helps protect the health of your heart by preventing cholesterol from becoming oxidized in your bloodstream.(4)
+As an example, the mushroom helps protect the health of your heart by preventing cholesterol from becoming oxidised in your bloodstream.(4)

 Research has additionally discovered that lion’s mane may have cancer-fighting properties.
 Early results suggest it could both slow the spread of the disease and kill cancer cells.(5) However, further study is required to clarify this.